bishalkar10/Movie-App-Stencil/src/components/custom-select/readme.md

 # custom-select Component

 A reusable dropdown select component built with Stencil.js for internal use.
-The component design follows reusability and flexiblity to style everything in the component to be styled.
-No limitations.
+Designed with reusability and flexibility in mind, this component allows for complete customization of its styling.
+It adheres to best practices by avoiding the use of CSS properties as props and inline styling, ensuring a clean separation of concerns.

+The component is configured with `{ shadow: true }`, which scopes its CSS.
+This guarantees that its styling remains unaffected by external styles, preventing accidental overrides or conflicts.

+## Key Features

+- **Reusable and Flexible**
+  Designed to be easily integrated into various projects with customizable styling.

+- **Encapsulated Styling**
+  Utilizes Shadow DOM to ensure style encapsulation, preventing unintended style conflicts.

+- **No Inline Styling**
+  Encourages the use of external stylesheets for better maintainability.

 ## Props